-MetabERN takes advantage of the established collaboration with the SSIEM for its educational program.
+MetabERN takes advantage of the established collaboration with the SSIEM for its educational programme.

 The SSIEM Academy has an on-going education and training programme which will be elaborated on and adjusted for the needs of the MetabERN participants.

-The network will infact systematically gather input from its members and partnering patient groups to identify where highly specailised services are located and can be leveraged.
+The network will in-fact systematically gather input from its members and partnering patient groups to identify where highly specialised services are located and can be leveraged.

 Virtual Counselling is instrumental to ensure patients access to expertise relevant to their particular condition and help them receive the best advice locally.

-In the case of need, patients will receive care in the most specialized center of the network.
+In the case of need, patients will receive care in the most specialised centre of the network.

 By pooling knowledge and improving information exchange between centres, MetabERN also aims to transfer knowledge in Member States where there is an insufficient number of patients and/or lack of knowledge to ensure highly specialised care to patients affected by IMDs and advance innovation in medical science and health technologies in this area.
 MetabERN will be entirely patient and expert-led.